 And while some of these ideas may appear indulgent, the concept is not.
 They’re extravagant only in as much as you’re choosing to elevate your needs and make time for them.

-I know a lot of parents read my blog, and if you have other commitments which mean you can reasonably only claim an hour each week, that’s fine.
+I know a lot of parents with young kids read my blog, and if you have other commitments which mean you can reasonably only claim an hour each week, that’s fine.
 But doing this regularly is vital in order to avoid burning out – and it makes all the difference between coasting along in life, or feeling satisfied with your lot.

-Then, when life slows down and time allows, you can look to build that up so that you’re able to feel more accomplished, and able to savour more moments of pleasure.
+Then, when life slows down and free time allows, you can look to build that up so that you’re able to feel more accomplished, and able to savour more moments of pleasure.
 Making time for yourself is also a great lesson to model for any little people watching.

 The ultimate goal is to feel refreshed, inspired, invigorated, and ready for the week ahead.